Cilappatikaram: Author

-The Tamil tradition attributes Silappatikaram to the Iḷaṅkõ Aṭikaḷ ("the venerable ascetic prince"), also spelled Ilango Adigal.
-He is reputed to be as Jain Monk and the brother of Chera king Chenkuttuvan, whose family and rule are described in the Fifth Ten of the Patiṟṟuppattu, a poem of the Sangam literature.
+The Tamil tradition attributes Cilappatikaram to the Iḷaṅkō Aṭikaḷ ("the venerable ascetic prince"), also spelled Ilango Adigal.
+He is reputed to have been a Jain Monk and the brother of Chera king Chenkuttuvan, whose family and rule are described in the Fifth Ten of the Patiṟṟuppattu, a poem of the Sangam literature.
 In it or elsewhere, however, there is no evidence that the famous king had a brother.
+V. Kanakasabhai opined that Ilango was a monk of a nirgrantha sect of Jain.
 The Sangam poems never mention Ilango Adigal, the epic or the name of any other author for the epic.
 The Ilango Adigal name appears in a much later dated patikam (prologue) attached to the poem, and the authenticity of this attribution is doubtful.
-According to Gananath Obeyesekere, the story of the purported Silappadikaram author Ilango Adigal as the brother of a famous Chera king "must be later interpolations", something that was a characteristic feature of early literature.
+According to Gananath Obeyesekere, the story of the purported Cilappadikaram author Ilango Adigal as the brother of a famous Chera king "must be later interpolations", something that was a characteristic feature of early literature.

 The mythical third section about gods meeting Kannaki after Kovalan's death, in the last Canto, mentions a legend about a prince turned into a monk.
 This has been conflated as the story of the attributed author as a witness.
 However, little factual details about the real author(s) or evidence exist.
 Given the fact that older Tamil texts mention and allude to the Kannaki's tragic love story, states Parthasarathy, the author was possibly just a redactor of the oral tradition and the epic poem was not a product of his creative genius.
 The author was possibly a Jaina scholar, as in several parts of the epic, the key characters of the epic meet a Jaina monk or nun.
 The epic's praise of the Vedas, Brahmins, inclusion of temples, Hindu gods and goddesses and ritual worship give the text a cosmopolitan character, and to some scholars' evidence to propose that author was not necessarily a Jaina ascetic.

-According to Ramachandra Dikshitar, the ascetic-prince legend about Ilango Adigal as included in the last canto of Silappadikaram is odd.
+According to Ramachandra Dikshitar, the ascetic-prince legend about Ilango Adigal as included in the last canto of Cilappadikaram is odd.
 In the epic, Ilango Adigal attends a Vedic sacrifice with the Chera king Cenkuttuvan after the king brings back the Himalayan stone to make a statue of Kannaki.
 If the author Ilango Adigal was a Jain ascetic and given our understanding of Jainism's historic view on the Vedas and Vedic sacrifices, why would he attend a function like the Vedic sacrifice, states Ramachandra Dikshitar.
 This, and the fact that the epic comfortably praises Shaiva and Vaishnava lifestyle, festivals, gods and goddesses, has led some scholars to propose that author of this epic was a Hindu.

-Ilango Adigal has been suggested to be a contemporary of Sattanar, the author of Manimekalai.
+Ilango Adigal has been suggested to be a contemporary of Sattanar, the author of Maṇimēkalai.
 However, evidence for such suggestions has been lacking.